Republicans gather for in-person convention vote to renominate Trump, Pence

 Republicans, unlike Democrats last week, are handling their official party business in person

-Republicans on Monday are set to renominate President Trump and Vice President Pence officially to represent their party in the November election as delegates gather for their in-person roll call vote Monday morning at the Charlotte, N.C., Republican National Convention (RNC).
+Republicans on Monday are set to officially renominate President Trump and to represent their party in the November election as delegates gather for their in-person roll call vote Monday morning at the Charlotte, N.C., Republican National Convention (RNC).

+The delegates renominated Vice President Pence unanimously Monday morning ahead of their roll call vote on Trump.
+Former Wisconsin Gov. Scott Walker delivered a brief nominating speech for Pence.

 The coronavirus shook up both the Republicans' and Democrats' convention plans this year as it made large in-person celebrations impossible.
 But Republicans, with strict health protocols, have managed to keep the official business of their party in-person, sending just six delegates from each state to the convention in Charlotte.
 Democrats, on the other hand, did all of their business virtually, including a pre-recorded roll call broadcast during their evening convention events.